DIYgod/RSSHub/docs/en/README.md

 [![build status](https://img.shields.io/travis/DIYgod/RSSHub/master.svg?style=flat-square)](https://travis-ci.org/DIYgod/RSSHub)
 [![Test coverage](https://img.shields.io/codecov/c/github/DIYgod/RSSHub.svg?style=flat-square)](https://codecov.io/github/DIYgod/RSSHub?branch=master)

-RSSHub is a lightweight and extensible RSS feed aggregator, it's able to generate feeds from pretty much everything.
+RSSHub is an open source, easy to use, and extensible RSS feed aggregator, it's able to generate feeds from pretty much everything.
+With the help of the power of the open source community, RSSHub is developing rapidly, thousands of content on hundreds of websites have been adapted.

 ## Special Thanks